-- The duty holder – should ensure that all employees involved in work that may expose an employee or other person to legionella are given suitable and sufficient information, instruction and training.
+Communication: The duty holder should ensure that all employees involved in work that may expose an employee or other person to legionella are given suitable and sufficient information, instruction and training.
 This includes information, instruction and training on the significant findings of the risk assessment and the appropriate precautions and actions they need to take to safeguard themselves and others.

-- Cost effective on site training covering the ACOP L8 requirements
+- Cost effective on -site training

-- Practical advice and guidance approved by the Legionella Control Association
+- Practical advice and guidance

 For more information contact Airmec on:

 Telephone: 01454 275050 Email: firstname.lastname@example.org